-- A product design where the administrative charges (except for statutory imposts and tax) will not increase by more than the inflation rate.
-This design may impose additional cost to cover the guarantee. - That charges will not increase unless it is justified by an increase in the costs that relate to the product as certified by an independent expert. - The provider will not make a profit more than a percentage of the charges as is the case with participating life insurance contracts as defined by the Life Insurance Act (1995), where the ceiling is 20%.
+- A product design where the provider of the product cannot change the charging structure and level.
+This creates certainty for the annuitant and is similar to the guarantees inherent in guaranteed annuities.
+This introduces additional costs relating to the capital required to support the guarantees.
+However, the additional cost is known at purchase so products can be compared. - A product design where the administrative charges (except for statutory imposts and tax) will not increase by more than the inflation rate.
+This design will also impose additional cost to cover the guarantee. - That charges will not increase unless it is justified by an increase in the costs that relate to the product as certified by an independent expert. - The provider will not make a profit more than a percentage of the charges as is the case with participating life insurance contracts as defined by the Life Insurance Act (1995), where the ceiling is 20%.
 This could also potentially require certification to ensure that the policies are allocated no more than their fair share of overhead expenses.